Smoked Meatloaf Recipe - a delicious and easy smoked meatloaf recipe that you will come back to again and again! So good!

 Instructions

-Prep Smoker: Set smoker to 225 degrees F. and ensure grill grates are clean.
+Prep Smoker: Set smoker to 225℉ and ensure grill grates are clean.

-Combine Mixture and Form into Loaf: Combine ingredients in a medium-sized mixing bowl.
-Lay out a piece of foil and transfer the meatloaf mixture on top.
+Combine Mixture and Form into Loaf: In a large bowl, add 1 pound ground beef, ½ pound ground pork, ½ cup rolled oats, ½ cup unsweetened almond milk, ½ cup yellow onion, 1 large egg, 1 tablespoon ground mustard, ½ teaspoon kosher salt, ½ teaspoon ground black pepper, ½ teaspoon onion powder, and ½ teaspoon garlic powder.
+Mix to combine.
+Lay out a piece of aluminum foil and transfer the meatloaf mixture on top.
 Using clean hands, form the meatloaf mixture into a loaf.**

 Smoke/Cook: Transfer the meatloaf and foil to your smoker and place inside; shut the smoker.
-Let meatloaf smoke for 1 hour 30 minutes up to 2 hours 30 minutes* (or until the internal temperature at the thickest part reaches 155 degrees F.).
+Let meatloaf smoke for 1 hour 30 minutes up to 2 hours 30 minutes* (or until the internal temperature at the thickest part reaches 155℉).

-Brush on Glaze: Lift smoker and brush on the meatloaf glaze.
-Close the smoker and let cook another 5-10 minutes or until the glaze becomes a bit tacky and the internal temperature reaches 160 degrees F.
+Brush on Glaze: Lift smoker lid and brush on the meatloaf glaze.
+Close the smoker and let cook another 5-10 minutes or until the glaze becomes a bit tacky and the internal temperature reaches 160℉.

 *Paleo: to make this recipe paleo simply opt for the almond flour instead of the oats.